People

 Hongjie.li@bcm.edu

-Hongjie got his bachelor’s degree from University of Science and Technology of China (USTC) in 2010.
-He did PhD with Dr. Henri Jasper at University of Rochester, New York, and then Buck Institute for Research on Aging, California.
-Hongjie used Drosophila fruit fly as a model organism to study gut stem cells and aging.
-Hongjie got his postdoctoral training with Dr. Liqun Luo at Stanford University, where he combined single-cell RNA-seq with genetic tools to study neural wiring during brain development.
+Hongjie got his bachelor’s degree from University of Science and Technology of China (USTC) in 2010, did his PhD with Dr. Henri Jasper at University of Rochester, New York, and then at Buck Institute for Research on Aging, California (2010-2016), and got his postdoctoral training with Dr. Liqun Luo at Stanford University (2016-2020).

-Currently, Hongjie is an assistant professor and CPRIT Scholar at Huffington Center on Aging & Department of Molecular and Human Genetics at Baylor College of Medicine (BCM).
+Hongjie started his own lab in early 2021 at Baylor College of Medicine (BCM).
+Currently, he is an assistant professor and CPRIT Scholar at Huffington Center on Aging & Department of Molecular and Human Genetics.
 He developed several single-cell/nucleus sequencing platforms in Drosophila (2017 Cell; 2020 Current Biology; 2021a eLife; 2021b eLife), and has been leading the Fly Cell Atlas project (2022 Science).
-His lab recently established the Aging Fly Cell Atlas for studying whole organism aging at cellular resolution (2023 Science in press).
+His lab recently established the Aging Fly Cell Atlas for studying whole organism aging at cellular resolution (2023 Science) and the AD Fly Cell Atlas for studying brain-body communication during neurodegeneration conditions (2025 Neuron).
 His current research focuses on applying single-cell sequencing technologies to understand aging, with the ultimate goal of improving human healthy lifespan.

 Yanyan Qi